HomeGuidesAPI ReferenceChangelog

 Dynamic Energy Model

-The dynamic energy model is a resource balancing mechanism of the TRON network, which can dynamically adjust the energy consumption of each contract according to the resource occupancy of the contract, so as to make the allocation of energy resources on the chain more reasonable and prevent excessive concentration of network resources on a few popular contracts.
-For more details, please refer to Introduction to Dynamic Energy Model.
+The dynamic Energy model is a resource balancing mechanism of the TRON network, which can dynamically adjust the Energy consumption of each contract according to the resource occupancy of the contract, so as to make the allocation of Energy resources on the chain more reasonable and to prevent excessive concentration of network resources on a few popular contracts.
+For more details, refer to Introduction to Dynamic Energy Model.

 Principle

-If a contract uses too many resources in one maintenance cycle, then in the next maintenance cycle, a certain percentage of punitive consumption will be added, and users who send the same transaction to this contract will cost more energy than before.
-When the contract uses resources reasonably, the energy consumption generated by the user calling the contract will gradually return to normal.
+If a contract uses too many resources in one maintenance cycle, then in the next maintenance cycle, a certain percentage of punitive consumption will be added, and users who send the same transaction to this contract will spend more Energy than before.
+When the contract uses resources reasonably, the Energy consumption of calling the contract will gradually return to normal.

-Each contract has an energy_factor field, which indicates the increase ratio of the energy consumption of the smart contract transaction relative to the base energy consumption and the initial value is 0.
-When the energy_factor of the contract is 0, it means that the contract is using resources reasonably, and there will be no additional energy consumption for calling the contract.
-When the energy_factor is greater than 0, it means that the contract is already a popular contract, and additional energy will be consumed when calling the contract.
+Each contract has an energy_factor field, which indicates the increased ratio of the Energy consumption for the smart contract transaction relative to the base Energy consumption.
+The initial value is 0.
+When the energy_factor of a contract is 0, it means that the contract is using resources reasonably, and there will be no additional Energy consumption for calling this contract.
+When the energy_factor is greater than 0, it means that the contract is currently a popular contract, and additional Energy will be consumed when users call the contract.
 The energy_factor of a contract can be queried through the getcontractinfo API.

-The calculation formula for the final energy consumed by the contract invocation transaction is as follows:
+The calculation formula for the final Energy consumed by a contract invocation transaction is as follows:

-energy consumption by a contract invocation transaction = the basic energy consumption generated by the transaction * (1 + energy_factor)
+Energy consumed by a contract invocation transaction = Basic Energy consumption generated by the transaction * (1 + energy_factor)

-• threshold: The threshold of contract basic energy consumption.
-In a maintenance cycle, if the basic energy consumption of the contract exceeds this threshold, the energy consumption of the contract will increase at the next maintenance cycle.
+• threshold: The threshold of a contract's basic Energy consumption.
+In a maintenance cycle, if the basic Energy consumption of the contract exceeds this threshold, the Energy consumption of the contract will increase at the next maintenance cycle.

-There is also a variable decrease_factor used to reduce the energy_factor of the contract:
+There is also a variable decrease_factor used to reduce the energy_factor of a contract:

-• decrease_factor: 1/4 of increase_factor.
-After the basic energy consumption of the contract falls below the threshold, energy_factor will be reduced by a certain percentage according to decrease_factor.
+• decrease_factor: 1/4 of the increase_factorvalue.
+After the basic Energy consumption of the contract falls below the threshold, energy_factor will be reduced by a certain percentage according to decrease_factor.

-When the basic energy consumption of the contract exceeds threshold during a maintenance cycle, its energy_factor will increase in the next maintenance cycle, but the maximum will not be Exceeding max_factor, the calculation formula is:
+When the basic Energy consumption of a contract exceeds threshold during a maintenance cycle, its energy_factor will increase in the next maintenance cycle, but its maximum value will not exceed that of max_factor.
+The calculation formula is as follows:

 energy_factor = min((1 + energy_factor) * (1 + increaese_factor)-1, max_factor)

-When the basic energy consumption of the contract drops below the threshold in a maintenance cycle, the energy_factor will decrease in the next maintenance cycle, but the minimum value will not be lower than 0.
+When the basic Energy consumption of the contract drops below the threshold in a maintenance cycle, the energy_factor will decrease in the next maintenance cycle, but its minimum value will not be lower than 0.
 The calculation formula is as follows:

 energy_factor = max((1 + energy_factor) * (1 - decrease_factor)- 1, 0)

-The dynamic energy model has been enabled on the main network, and the relevant parameters are set as follows:
+The dynamic Energy model has been enabled on the Mainnet, and the relevant parameters are set as follows:

 • increase_factor:0.2

-Since the energy consumption of popular contracts is different in different maintenance cycles, it is necessary to set the appropriate feelimit parameter for the transaction when calling the contract.
-For more information, please refer to set transaction feelimit.
+Since the Energy consumption of popular contracts can vary across different maintenance cycles, it is necessary to set an appropriate feelimit value for the transaction when calling the contract.
+For more information, refer to Set Transaction Feelimit.

-The following table shows the relevant interfaces of the dynamic energy model and their descriptions:
+The following table shows the relevant interfaces of the dynamic Energy model and the corresponding descriptions:

-getcontractinfoQuery contract informationcontract_state.energy_usage: indicates the total amount of basic energy usage of the contract in the current maintenance cycle; contract_state.energy_factor: the energy factor of the contract, 0 means non-popular contract, bigger than zero means a popular contract; contract_state.update_cycle: the number of the current maintenance cycle
+getcontractinfoQuery contract informationcontract_state.energy_usage indicates the total amount of basic Energy usage of the contract in the current maintenance cycle; contract_state.energy_factor indicates the Energy factor of the contract.
+0 indicates a non-popular contract, while a value greater than 0 indicates a popular contract; contract_state.update_cycle indicates the number of the current maintenance cycle.

-gettransactionreceiptbyidQuery transaction execution results, fees and other informationreceipt.energy_penalty_total indicates the penalty energy
+gettransactionreceiptbyidQuery information such as transaction execution results and feesreceipt.energy_penalty_total indicates the penalty Energy.